Christian-Democratic Rebirth Party: Ideology

 The parties chairman also stated that the principal ideology will be a combination of both socialism and conservatism, while strongly opposing liberalism.
 Shirinyan stated, "In the 1990s, we had communistic extremism and now we have liberalism.
 Both are dangerous, both direct to nowhere."

 In terms of economics, the party advocates for a strong social market economy and a revival of the industrial sector.

 In regards to foreign policy, the party does not wish to align completely with either Russia or the West.
 The party is opposed to the Russification of Armenia.
 Rather, party leaders advocate towards maintaining neutrality and developing a mutually beneficial relationship with Russia.

+In May 2024, the party signed a joint declaration along with the European Party of Armenia, the For The Republic Party, and the Hanrapetutyun Party supporting Armenia's bid to join the European Union and NATO.
+The declaration also condemned Russia's attempt to destabilize Armenia during the 2024 Armenian protests.